Patrick Gilmore (actor)

-Personal life
+Early and personal life

 Gilmore was born Patrick Watson Gilmore in Edmonton, Alberta, to Collette and professional hockey player Tom Gilmore, who was playing for the World Hockey Association version of the Edmonton Oilers.
 His brother is Scott Gilmore, executive director and one of the founders of Peace Dividend Trust, now called Building Markets.
 He is also the brother-in-law of Catherine McKenna, the former Canadian Minister of Infrastructure and Communities.
 Gilmore is a graduate of the University of Alberta with a degree in English Literature.

-Stargate

-Gilmore is one of the few actors to appear in all three Stargate TV series, along with Richard Dean Anderson, Amanda Tapping, Michael Shanks, David Hewlett, Ona Grauer and Gary Jones.

-Gilmore's role as Volker, created for the third series (Stargate Universe), began as a simple side character.
-Gilmore's portrayal impressed showrunners and Gilmore was subsequently given more screen time (39 episodes), including more back story to the Volker character.